Skip to main content

 Institutions having autonomy in their ethos, identity and administration (including recruitment, entry-requirements) are listed hereunder:

-Since September 2005, all state schools in Malta form part of one of ten College Networks, where each College Network is a body corporate with its own legal and distinct personality, although forming part of the Department for Education Services.
+Since September 2005, all State schools in Malta form part of one of ten College Networks, where each College Network is a body corporate with its own legal and distinct personality, although forming part of the Department for Education Services.
+College Networks allow for children to attend primary school in their town or village, continuing their whole compulsory education within the same college, and the same district.
 Each College is led by a Head of College Network who facilitates the whole network and can take decisions concerning the schools within the College Network.
 The Head of College Network is appointed by the Minister responsible for Education on the basis of a definitive and renewable contract, with a selection process, following a public call.

 Each school is managed by its own Head of School, the Educational and Operational Leader of the respective school’s community, responsible for ensuring a high quality and equitable educational provision which meets the diverse needs of all learners.
 The Head of School is supported by Assistant Heads, whose core responsibility is to assist and deputise for the Head of School by undertaking professional and administrative duties and fostering a climate of genuine collegiality amongst community members, setting the pace through active engagement in the development of a Community of Professional Educators, including through School Development Planning.
 The number of Assistant Heads in a school is commensurate with the school population.